itsmmarc/jumphud/README.md

 Add any configuration you want to run while in Casual or Jump mode to `jumphud/cfg/USER_casualconfig.cfg` or `USER_jumpconfig.cfg`.
 The appropriate config file will also be run on launch.

+Adjust the highlight ranges of HUD speedo's dynamic colors by editing `jumphud/materials/vgui/replay/thumbnails/speedo/colors/ranges/`.

 ## Known Issues:

 HUD speedos start to flicker more the longer a map has been running.

+Speedo graphs freeze on map change, this can be fixed by refreshing the hud by entering `hud_reloadscheme` in console.

 Tempus speedos won't be recoloured or repositioned until one of the speedo buttons on the pause menu is used.